abctutorial/Vehicle-Tracking-API/README.md

 # Test API is working
 First open postman or any API debuger .
 In Headers put Key value is **EfsdDSfsdf343**  .
-Use this link to run https://localhost:44396/api/Tracking/1/3.5/3.9 Here first value is vehicle number , second is latitude, thierd is longtitude.
+Use this link to run https://localhost:44396/api/Tracking/1/3.5/3.9 Here first value is vehicle number , second is latitude, third is longtitude.
 If you post then value will be save in VehicleTrackingInfo table.